OtterKring/LogAnalyticsLog/README.md

     $Log = New-LogAnalyticsLog @splat_LogAnalytics

+* The Expression for `PrimarySMTPAddress` now guarantees that only the address string gets logged, regardless if you are running the script directly on your on-prem Exchange or Exchange Management Tools machine, in remoting session or with Exchange Online.
-**All this must only be defined ONCE at the beginning of the script, before you start logging anything!**
+* **All this must only be defined ONCE at the beginning of the script, before you start logging anything!**

 ### New-LogAnalyticsLine -Log LogAnalyticsLog -EventType string -Message string
 ### New-LogAnalyticsLine -Log LogAnalyticsLog -EventType string -Data psobject[]